guardian/js-conversion-course/week3/README.md

 Open `index.js`.
 Add code that performs the following:

+1) Create an `li` element with the class `item`.
+Set the inner HTML to be "My new element".
+Append it as a child of the list with the ID `modifiers`.
-1) Select elements with the class `item`.
+2) Select elements with the class `item`.
 They should be children of the element with the ID `modifier`.
 Loop through the elements, setting their background colour to `hotpink`
-2) Create an `li` element with the class `item`.
-Set the inner HTML to be "My new element".
-Append it as a child of the list with the ID `modifiers`.
+3) Create an `input` element with a `type` attribute of `checkbox`.
+Insert it before the text of the final element in the `modifiers` list.
+Set the state of the element to `checked`.